QuadropicHQ/quadropic.com/README.md

 ## Support

-If you encounter any issues or have questions, feel free to reach out to us at [contact@quadropic.com](mailto:contact@quadropic.com).
+If you encounter any issues or have questions, feel free to reach out to our [Open Source Team](mailto:quadropichq+opensource@gmail.com).

 ## License